the-events-calendar/event-tickets/readme.txt

 * Fix - Update `\Tribe__Tickets__Tickets_View::get_description_rsvp_ticket()` to determine when to use the appropriate singular or plural texts based on the quantity found for each ticket type and deprecated its third parameter (_bool_ `$plurals`) (props @solepixel for pointing us to the issue) [129582]
 * Tweak - Renamed `src/views/tickets/orders-link.php` to `src/views/tickets/view-link.php` and renamed `src/views/blocks/attendees/order-links.php` to `src/views/blocks/attendees/view-link.php` for improved and consistent naming between Classic and Block Editor templates [130955]
 * Tweak - Tribe Commerce PayPal Tickets now sets Euro currency symbol after amount (postfix/suffix) if WordPress site language is non-English, to match EU's guidelines [128532]
+* Tweak - Hide an event/post's tickets on the attendee registration page and add a filter to override: tribe_tickets_filter_showing_tickets_on_attendee_registration [125021]

 = [4.10.7] TBD =